pyroscope/pyrocore/docs/usage-cli-tools.rst

 automation tasks like queue management, instant metafile loading from a directory tree via file system notifications, and other background tasks.

+:command:`rtsweep` cleans up disk space following rules in a given order.
+These rules are part of the configuration and determine what to delete first when disk space is needed for new items.

 :command:`pyroadmin` is a helper for administrative tasks (mostly configuration handling). and :command:`rtevent` is experimental and incomplete.